Projected Bayesian Spatial Factor Models: Simulation

-For the intercepts ($\bbeta_0$), substantial improvements in convergence and mixing are achieved through recentering latent spatial factors, whether via post-processing or ProjMC$^2$.
-Post-processing modestly improves the mixing rate of certain spatial factor components ($\bF$), elevating the minimum and median ESS from 41 and 68 to 44 and 245, respectively, across $2 \times 2,000$ parameters.
-Nevertheless, for parameters involving the loading matrix ($\bLambda$) and latent spatial factors ($\bF$), stable and efficient MCMC chains were only obtained through the ProjMC$^2$ method.
-Specifically, ProjMC$^2$ significantly increased the minimum and median ESS for spatial factors from 44 and 245 to 551 and 12,298, respectively.
-And all loading matrix elements, initially with ESS values below 50 under the first two methods, attained ESS values exceeding 100.
-Moreover, trace plots in Figure~\ref{fig:trace_compare} demonstrate rapid convergence of all MCMC chains produced by ProjMC$^2$, reaching high-probability regions within a relatively small number of iterations.
+For parameters involving the loading matrix ($\bLambda$), latent spatial factors ($\bF$) and decays $(\phi_1, \phi_2)$, stable and efficient MCMC chains were only obtained through the ProjMC$^2$ method.
+Specifically, ProjMC$^2$ significantly increased the minimum and median ESS for spatial factors from 35 and 103 to 382 and 7,114, respectively.
+All loading matrix elements, initially with ESS values below 100, attained ESS values exceeding 150.
+And the ESS for $\phi_1$ and $\phi_2$ increases from 36 and 39 to 370 and 1060, respectively.
+Moreover, trace plots in Figure~\ref{fig:trace_compare} demonstrate rapid convergence of MCMC chains produced by ProjMC$^2$ for decays and loadings, reaching high-probability regions within a small number of iterations.
 Although loading parameters exhibit relatively slower mixing, convergence occurs reliably within a few hundred iterations, underscoring the effectiveness of the proposed approach.

-\paragraph{Inference Accuracy} \textbf{Inference Accuracy:} Following the convergence and mixing rate study, we now evaluate how accurately each sampler recovers the underlying spatial‑factor patterns.
-Guided by the previous findings, this evaluation focuses on the post-processed blocked Gibbs sampler (hereafter, Gibbs+Post) and the proposed ProjMC$^2$ algorithm.
-To compare the inference accuracy of the high-dimensional spatial factors across different algorithms, both the true factor and all posterior samples were projected on to the unit sphere $\mathcal{S}^{n-1}$.
-Recognizing that ProjMC$^2$ operates by constraining the posterior samples of factors to the Stiefel manifold, an additional projection of the true latent factors onto this manifold was performed for the ProjMC$^2$ outputs' evaluation.
-For each factor, the point estimate is derived using the Fr\'echet mean (or mean direction) of its posterior samples \cite{mardia2009directional}.
+In addition, Figure~\ref{fig:trace_compare} reveals several noteworthy phenomena.
+The MCMC chains for decays and loadings exhibit similar patterns, suggesting mutual influence and correlation.
+The trace plots for decays further indicate that the PBSF model tended to slightly underestimate $\phi_1$ and overestimate $\phi_2$ in this simulation study, consistent with the preference for decreasing smoothing discussed in Section~\ref{subsec: Imple_consider}.
+As observed previously, this bias may propagate to $\bLambda$, resulting in slight bias in the loading estimates.